 - You’ll then get the usual Congrats / Regrets procedure…

 - If you’re successful you’ll be invited to the assessment groups.
 You’ll be given a group number in which you’ll have to evolve within a group discussion on a given topic/situation.
 The aim here is to see if you’re likely to develop and react well in a group/team.
-There’s no right or wrong answers, you only have to dose your contribution to the group in a good way, politely with confidence and without interupting your colleagues.
-Reacting to their opinions and balancing with your… Recap, recentre the discussion if necessary, you and your team will have to focus on the objective given by the recruitment officer.
-She will taken notes during the whole process and she will then ask if you have all agreed on the situation/topic and will invite you to wait outside while she takes a decision.
+There’s no right or wrong answers, you only have to gauge your contribution to the group in a good way, politely with confidence and without interrupting your colleagues.
+Reacting to their opinions and balancing with yours… Recap, re-focus the discussion if necessary, you and your team will have to focus on the objective given by the recruitment officer.
+She will be taken notes during the entire process and she will then ask if you have all agreed on the situation/topic and will invite you to wait outside while she makes a decision.